-Two males call the Zoo home.
-Both were born in 2006 and came to the Zoo in 2007.
+One male marine toad calls the Zoo home.
+He was born in 2006 and came to the Zoo in 2007.
 Adults have a short, squat body with short legs and are gray or olive brown to reddish brown, sometimes with darker spots, and have a creamy white or yellowish underside flecked with brown.
 The skin is dry and on the back and legs it is covered with warts.

 The natural range of the marine toad is southern Texas, Central America, the Amazon Basin and southern Peru.
 This species was introduced by man for pest control into Puerto Rico, Haiti, Hawaii, Florida and eastern Australia.
 The natural habitat of marine toads is tropical rainforest or tropical deciduous forest.
 They are, however, much more common in villages and cleared areas than in forests.